roualdes/MATH131/_sources/syllabus.md

 must earn 75 points to receive credit for the course.

 * Assignments: 4 @ 10 pts each.
-* Fill out course notes: 7 @ 5 pts each
+* Fill out course Notes: 7 @ 5 pts each
 * Project:
     * Exploratory Data Analysis (20 pts)
     * Peer Review (5 pts)

+Assignments and Notes are due after each week, TODO [Friday or Sunday by midnight? let's vote]

 ## Class policies and statements